 - Many of these vehicles are built for more efficient fuel usage, and they can be programmed to take the most fuel-efficient routes and can be programmed to operate at maximum efficiency all the time.

 How Do Driverless Cars Work?

-The sensory information is then processed to navigate appropriate pathways for the vehicle to take, avoiding any obstacles and also obeying the road signs.
+Driverless cars sense their surroundings using technology such as LiDAR, radar, GPS, and computer vision.
+The sensory information they gather is then processed to direct appropriate pathways for the vehicle to take, avoiding obstacles and also obeying the road signs and rules.

-The car uses a digital map, which can be constantly updated according to sensory input.
-This allows the vehicle to adapt to changing situations, as well as travel through previously unknown territories.
+The car uses a digital map which can be constantly updated according to sensory input.
+This allows the vehicle to adapt to changing situations as well as travel through previously unknown territories.

 Level 0: Driver has complete control of vehicle at all times.

 Level 1: Some vehicle controls are automated, e.g. automatic braking.

 Level 2: Two or more controls can be automated at the same time, e.g. cruise control and lane keeping.